Tips & How

 • Forward bay park in a car park

 You'll also be asked to perform an emergency stop during roughly one in three tests.
-The examiner will alert you at the start of the test if this is included.

 How Faults Are Scored

 • Driving faults (minors) — Small errors that don't put anyone in immediate danger.
 You can accumulate up to 15 driving faults and still pass.
-However, the same minor repeated multiple times can be upgraded to a serious fault.

 • Serious or dangerous faults (majors) — Any single serious or dangerous fault results in an immediate fail.
-These are errors that either did or could have caused danger to yourself, the examiner, or other road users.

 Common serious fault categories include: not checking mirrors before manoeuvring, pulling out at junctions without adequate observation, crossing solid white lines, and failing to respond appropriately to traffic signals.